thruthesky/simple-sonub-app/README.md

     * person image should be square and  be minimum of 128 pixels of width & height.
   * texts - by setting in environemnt.

+### Menu customisation

+* There are 6 menus by default.
+  * You can customize all the menu except `menu` menu.
+  * You can change home, contact, map to other forum menus like 'greetings', 'discussion', 'qna', 'buyandsell'.
+It totally upto you.
+  * For instance, you want to make a Philgo Travel App, You can remove all menu except `home`, `menu`.
+    And add your own forums for other menus like '추천여행지', '여행준비', '게시판'

+  * You can also add more forum menus on side menus if you want.

 ### Side Menu customisation

 ```` ts